zalteck/SG_Pansharpening/readme.md

             Pérez-Bueno, F., Vega, M., Mateos, J., Molina, R., & Katsaggelos, A. K. (2020).
             Variational Bayesian Pansharpening with Super-Gaussian Sparse Image Priors.
 Sensors, 20(18), 5308. https://www.mdpi.com/1424-8220/20/18/5308

+            and also:
+            M. Vega, J. Mateos, R. Molina, and A. K. Katsaggelos, â€œSuper resolution of multispectral images using TV image models, in International Conference on Knowledge-Based and Intelligent Information and Engineering Systems, 2008, pp. 408-415.

 Directories: